Swamp-Solutions/Litter-buster/README.md

 Link in 9. in Objectives
 Decide on Dataset for litter
 Find method for loading model in scikit learn
-Maybe use Pickle instead for model loading

-How to combine face recognition with littering with face identification - Maybe replace face identification with person identification

 #### Andreas Länkar